Unique Student Identifier (USI)

-ACN is a Higher Education Provider, registered and accredited by the Tertiary Education Quality Standards Agency (TEQSA) – Australia’s independent national regulator of the higher education sector.
+ACN is an Institute of Higher Education, registered and accredited by the Tertiary Education Quality Standards Agency (TEQSA) – Australia’s independent national regulator of the higher education sector.

-Our Graduate Certificate (GC) courses and Postgraduate (PG) units of study are available online allowing students the flexibility to study while balancing work and family life (excluding Graduate Certificate in Nursing [Bridging and Re-entry]).
+Our graduate certificate courses and single units of study are available online allowing students the flexibility to study while balancing work and family life (excluding Graduate Certificate in Nursing [Bridging and Re-entry]).
 All students are fully supported by education staff and tutors who are committed to facilitating the learning experience as well as our specialist library staff will provide you with electronic access to books, journals, database searches, inter-library loans and much more.

 Our courses prepare nurses for a rewarding career in the health and community services sector.
 Designed to meet contemporary industry needs, the courses provide the knowledge, skills and attitudes directly suited to working in specialist areas of health care.
 We offer programs that are academically challenging and professionally relevant in an environment that encourages independent learning and interaction amongst peers, in an environment of individual student support from tutors and nurse educators.

 Graduate Certificate qualifications awarded by ACN are of an equivalent standard to a qualification at other Australian higher education institutions, including universities.
 ACN’s courses may be recognised by universities, enabling advanced standing towards higher degrees, under the Australian Qualifications Framework.

-ACN offers a flexible learning environment, with our GC courses and PG units of study being delivered online with some units of study encompassing clinical placement experience.
+ACN offers a flexible learning environment, with our GC courses and single units of study being delivered online with some units of study encompassing clinical placement experience.
 ACN’s online learning platform is CNnect and can be accessed directly at cnnect.acn.edu.au (excluding Graduate Certificate in Nursing [Bridging and Re-entry]).

 Single units of study are supported by learning guides, resources, and relevant, often work related assessment.